Explore By Subject Area

 Child-centric design is crucial.
 Children and adults are different, so when you design the trial, you need to have those differences in mind.
 You need to engage the family and patient advocacy groups early, as well as experts in the community who can encourage patients to participate.
 Effective communication is key.
 Even before you get into trial design, you need to start with ensuring patients and their families understand disease state and bring them awareness – especially for rare diseases.

 Long term safety monitoring is a must.
 And you need a flexible trial design and recruitment period.
 While the company wants to recruit patients as quickly as possible to save costs, it isn’t that easy.
-We need to stay updated with regulations and take a multidisciplinary and collaborative approach to everything we do and approach everything with a multidisciplinary and collaborative team approach.
+We need to stay updated with regulations and take a multidisciplinary and collaborative approach to everything we do.
 Include diverse expertise from experts, primary care providers, specialists, patient advocacy groups, families, etc. The keys to succeed are thoughtful trial design, effective communication and strong partnerships with all different stakeholders.

 "The keys to succeed are thoughtful trial design, effective communication and strong partnerships with all different stakeholders."